jonathanw82/Fan_speed_control/README.md

 * Standby Switch.

 ## General Operation & Setup:
-* If the rocker switch is in the off position, the red LED is on but the LCD display is not illuminated, the controller is in standby.
-Switching the rocker switch to the on position, the red LED will go out, the LCD will illuminate, the controller will display startup screens and fan control will start from the previous mode that was selected.
+* If the rocker switch is in the off position, the LCD display is not illuminated, the controller is in standby.
+Switching the rocker switch to the on position, the LCD will illuminate, the controller will display startup screens and fan control will start from the previous mode that was selected.

 ### Selectable Modes: